Streats22/LaraGrapePackage/CUSTOM_BLOCKS_README.md

 ## ⚙️ **Site Settings Management**

-Comprehensive site configuration system for header, footer, and general settings.
+LaraGrape provides a comprehensive site configuration system for header, footer, and general settings, all manageable from the Filament admin panel in your Laravel app.

 ### **Setting Groups**